-Due to monthly invoices being paid through April 21, 2023, staff recommends that the Commission accept compensation from the applicant for the unauthorized occupation of State land in the amount of \$66.
+Due to monthly invoices being paid through August 18, 2023, staff recommends that the Commission accept compensation from the Applicant for unauthorized occupation of State land in the amount of \$230, to compensate for the period of unauthorized occupancy prior to December 5, 2023.

-The lease provisions regarding the indemnity will apply for December 28, 2021, when the Applicant took ownership of the upland, through June 4, 2023, the day before the beginning of the new lease.
+The lease provisions regarding indemnity will be extended to apply from December 17, 2021, when the Applicant took ownership of the upland, through December 4, 2023, the day before the beginning of the new lease.

-The two mooring buoys are privately owned and maintained and facilitate recreational boating.
+The Applicant owns the uplands adjoining the lease premises.
+The subject improvements are privately owned and maintained and facilitate recreational boating.
 Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land.
 (Pub.
 Resources Code, § 6503.5.)